SharePoint/sp-dev-docs/docs/general-development/programming-models-in-sharepoint.md

 ## Mobile add-ins for SharePoint
 <a name="Mobile"> </a>

 Windows Phone apps, and apps built on non-Microsoft mobile platforms, can access SharePoint websites and data.
-Tools for building Windows Phone apps that interact with SharePoint 2013 are available for installation on Visual Studio 2010 and Visual Studio 2012.
+Tools for building Windows Phone apps that interact with SharePoint are available for installation on Visual Studio 2010 and Visual Studio 2012.
 A SharePoint client managed API just for use on Windows Phone devices is available.
 Mobile devices, including non-Microsoft devices, can also access SharePoint data through SharePoint REST/OData endpoints.
-For more information, see  [Build Windows Phone apps that access SharePoint 2013](build-windows-phone-apps-that-access-sharepoint.md).
+For more information, see  [Build Windows Phone apps that access SharePoint](build-windows-phone-apps-that-access-sharepoint.md).